codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-releases-management.md

 toc: true
 ---
 Codefresh has built-in Helm integration that provides a unique view into your production Kubernetes cluster.
-In the "Helm Releases" page, you can see the current status of your cluster, including the currently deployed releases, their previous revisions including change tracking, and even roll back to a previous release.
+In Helm Releases, you can see the current status of your cluster, including the currently deployed releases, their previous revisions including change tracking, and even roll back to a previous release.

 Codefresh also offers [an environment view for Helm releases]({{site.baseurl}}/docs/deploy-to-kubernetes/environment-dashboard/) as well as [a promotion dashboard]({{site.baseurl}}/docs/deployments/helm/helm-environment-promotion).

-## Helm releases overview
+## View Helm releases and release information

+View all the Helm releases in your cluster, and drill down into a specific release to see its services, deployed versions, manifests and more.

-Before using the dashboard, you should have [connected your Kubernetes cluster]({{site.baseurl}}/docs/deploy-to-kubernetes/adding-non-gke-kubernetes-cluster/) into Codefresh.
+> Make sure you have [connected your Kubernetes cluster]({{site.baseurl}}/docs/deploy-to-kubernetes/adding-non-gke-kubernetes-cluster/) to Codefresh.

-Then click on the left sidebar *Helm* and choose the *Releases* option to visit the dashboard.
+1. In the Codefresh UI, from the DevOps Insights section in the sidebar, select [**Helm Releases**](https://g.codefresh.io/helm/releases/releasesNew/){:target="\_blank"}.

 {% include
 image.html